-Smartphone access control is well past the concept stage and every day more keypad, proximity reader and biometric based systems are being replaced by solutions that use your smartphone as your credential.
+Smartphone access control is well past the concept stage and every day more keypad, proximity reader and biometric based systems are being replaced by systems that use your smartphone as your credential.
 Why are people making the change?
-The answer is simple; because smartphone access control is convenient, less expensive and more secure than those older technologies and your phone has essentially become your constant companion.
+The answer is simple; because smartphone access control is convenient, less expensive and more secure than those older technologies.

 Keypad systems can be pretty inexpensive; however they lack any sort of real security as PIN numbers are easily shared.
 Keypads also do not offer activity or audit trail information.
 Finally, you have to reach out and touch the keypad which is not only inconvenient, it is also unsanitary.